Are you looking for kid friendly vineyards on Long Island? Whether you’re local or visiting, don’t miss our world class North Fork wine country?

 You’ll find an array of red Meritage blends, crisp sauvingon blancs, and even the country’s only rosé only vineyard.

 Locals and visitors alike don’t want to miss a day out at the vineyards.
+And with a good handful of kid friendly wineries on Long Island, families won’t have to!

 Bring a picnic, enjoy the scenery, and sip some of the country’s best wine.
 Responsibly of course.